tdb3/toolbox/hardening/web/hsts.md

 # Enable HSTS
 Enable HTTP Strict Transport Security to prevent downgrade to HTTP.
-Force HTTPS.
-(Debian).

 ## In Apache
 ### Enable the headers module